vizia/vizia-book/src/quickstart/layout.md

 // Image here

 ## Understanding the layout system
-The layout system used by vizia is called [morphorm](https://github.com/vizia/morphorm) and can acheieve results similar to flexbox on the web but with fewer concepts to learn.
+The layout system used by vizia is called [morphorm](https://github.com/vizia/morphorm) and can achieve results similar to flexbox on the web but with fewer concepts to learn.
 With morphorm there is only space and size.
 Vizia determines the position and size of views based on a number of layout properties which can be configured:

 ### Layout Type
 The children of a view will be arranged into a stack.
 The `layout-type` property determines how children of a view will be arranged.
 There are two variants: